MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

   MicroEJ Platform header files to ``platform/inc/``.
 - :ref:`bsp_connection_build_script` and
   :ref:`bsp_connection_run_script` are PCA-specific and did not exist before.
-By convention we put them in a ``scripts/`` folder.
+By convention we put them in a ``scripts/`` directory.

 The paths to ``microejXXX.relative.dir`` can be also be checked by looking at the C TOOLCHAIN configuration of the BSP.
-For example on the STM32F746GDISCO project, the BSP configuration is located at ``STM32F746GDISCO-Full-CM7_ARMCC-FreeRTOS-bsp/Projects/STM32746G-Discovery/Applications/MicroEJ/MDK-ARM/Project.uvprojx``.
+For example on the STM32F746G-DISCO project, the BSP configuration is located at ``STM32F746G-DISCO-Full-CM7_ARMCC-FreeRTOS-bsp/Projects/STM32746G-Discovery/Applications/MicroEJ/MDK-ARM/Project.uvprojx``.

 - In :guilabel:`Project` > :guilabel:`Options for Target
   'standalone'...` > :guilabel:`C/C++` > :guilabel:`Include Paths`